apichardo1997/movie-recommendation-project/final_project/assignment.md

     1. Movies
         1. `GET api/rest/v1/movies`.
 The listing endpoint for movies.
 This endpoint shall support the following query parameters:
             1. `limit` and `page` for pagination, e.g. `GET api/rest/v1/movies?limit=10&page=1`, with defaults as seen in example path (10, 1)
-            2. `search` (optional), e.g. `GET api/rest/v1/movies?limit=10&page=1&search=thriller`, in which the search parameter performs a text search across `Movie.title` and `Genre.name`.
+            2. `search` (optional), e.g. `GET api/rest/v1/movies?limit=10&page=1&search=thriller`, in which the search parameter performs a text search across `Movie.title` and `Genre.genre_name`.
 Design the search according to what you think works best in a movie search page.
             3. Response schema:
             ```json
             {